OctopusDeploy/docs/docs/packaging-applications/creating-zip-packages.md

 ## Known Issues in other packaging libraries

-- Atlassian Bamboo users who are using [Adam Myatt's  Zip File Task](https://bitbucket.org/adammyatt/bamboo-zip-file-tasks) and are extracting to a Linux machine may find that the contents don't get extracted into the correct folder structure but instead flattened with the path as the file name.
-This is the result of a [known issue](https://bitbucket.org/adammyatt/bamboo-zip-file-tasks/issues/4/change-request-use-forward-slashes-as-file) whereby the task does not confirm to the correct [PKWARE ZIP §4.4.17.1](http://help.octopusdeploy.com/discussions/problems/48081/r?go=aHR0cHM6Ly9wa3dhcmUuY2FjaGVmbHkubmV0L3dlYmRvY3MvY2FzZXN0dWRpZXMvQVBQTk9URS5UWFQ= "Link outside Support: https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT") specifications and is using a back slash instead of forward slash as the file separator.
+- Atlassian Bamboo users who are using [Adam Myatt's Â Zip File Task](https://bitbucket.org/adammyatt/bamboo-zip-file-tasks) and are extracting to a Linux machine may find that the contents don't get extracted into the correct folder structure but instead flattened with the path as the file name.
+This is the result ofÂ aÂ [known issue](https://bitbucket.org/adammyatt/bamboo-zip-file-tasks/issues/4/change-request-use-forward-slashes-as-file)Â whereby the task does not confirm to the correct [PKWARE ZIP Â§4.4.17.1](http://help.octopusdeploy.com/discussions/problems/48081/r?go=aHR0cHM6Ly9wa3dhcmUuY2FjaGVmbHkubmV0L3dlYmRvY3MvY2FzZXN0dWRpZXMvQVBQTk9URS5UWFQ= "Link outside Support: https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT")Â specifications and is using a back slash instead of forward slash as the file separator.
 We would recommend avoiding this task where possible.
-- Prior to the .NET framework 4.6.1, the *System.IO.Compression* library incorrectly preserved the windows-style back slash separator for file paths.
+- Prior to the .NET framework 4.6.1, theÂ *System.IO.Compression* library incorrectly preserved the windows-style back slash separator for file paths.
 This has since been fixed from [.NET Framework 4.6.1](https://msdn.microsoft.com/en-us/library/mt712573) and the fix carried over into [.NET Core](https://github.com/dotnet/corefx/commit/7b9331e89a795c72709aef38898929e74c343dfb).
-- The above *System.IO.Compression bug* found its way into [Octo.exe](https://github.com/OctopusDeploy/Issues/issues/2583) when support for zip compression was added.
+- The aboveÂ *System.IO.Compression bug*Â found its way into [Octo.exe](https://github.com/OctopusDeploy/Issues/issues/2583)Â when support for zip compression was added.
 A fix was not included until release 3.3.18 of Octo.exe to manually convert a back slash the to forward slash.